 What to Prepare for When Braces Come Off

-Most people will be told to wear their braces for about one or two years to adequate align the teeth to where they are ideally straight.
+Most people will be told to wear their braces for about one or two years.
+This is to adequate align the teeth to where they are ideally straight.
 Some people who have fewer problems with their teeth may be able to get away with wearing braces for a much shorter period of time.
 In general, it really doesn’t matter if you’ve gone with traditional metal braces or invisible ones when it comes to the amount of time it’ll take to straighten your teeth.

 When braces are removed, many people are not entirely sure what to expect.
 After wearing your braces for such a long time, you may have gotten completely used to them and the way that they feel.
 The most obvious adjustment is going to be for those who have had traditional metal braces on their teeth for a year or longer.
 When the braces are removed, you will notice that they feel very smooth and may even feel bigger than they were.
 This is just due to the fact that there is no longer metal in the way of your tongue running over your own teeth.